Partanennn/eCommerce-App/README.md

-# Web Shop Frontend
+# eCommerce App

-Frontend for Web Shop Application
+Frontend for eCommerce Application

 ## Technologies used